algoseekgit/algoseek-connector/docs/tutorials/sql.rst

 A complete reference of operators is available
 `here <https://docs.sqlalchemy.org/en/20/core/operators.html>`_.
-Using these operators, the WHERE clause can be included using the :py:func:`~sqlalchemy.Select.where` method of the Select statement.
+Using these operators, the WHERE clause can be included using the :py:func:`~sqlalchemy.Select.where` method of the Select construct.
 We present here several commonly used examples of the WHERE clause:

 Filter data using a ticker symbol: